mvaganov/CmdLineAsteroids/notes.md

 	D Dependency Inversion: Use abstractions so classes don't rely on specific implementations.

 ### voice
-Following these constraints reduces cognitive load as the system grows in complexity, so I agree with SOLID principles in most situations.
+Following these constraints generally reduces cognitive load as the system grows in complexity, so I agree with SOLID principles in most situations.
-However, I intentionally break the principles as practical and sometimes stylistic choice.
+However, I intentionally break SOLID principles, also in support of reducing cognitive load, especially while doing game development.

-For game development, SOLID principles are usually aspirational not rigid.
-Game development instead focuses on rapid prototyping, user experience, and a historically under-resourced development environment.
-Meanwhile, game projects still suffer from poor engineering discipline as projects grow.
-Less total attention means choices must be more efficient.
-That makes understanding nuances of programming architecture arguably more critical for game development.
+For game development, SOLID principles are more aspirational than necessary.
+Game development prioritizes rapid prototyping, user experience, runtime performance, in a typically financially under-resourced development environment.
+Game projects often suffer from poor engineering discipline as projects grow because of these other priorities.
+Game projects also often fail because those other priorities are not taken seriously.
+Understanding the nuanced value of software architecture is arguably more critical in game development, because of opportunity costs from the other priorities.

+As a general rule in my own programming, I don't apply "good architecture" design if it increases cognitive load without clearly helping code reuse.

 ### scene
 highlight 'S Single Responsibility'

 ### voice
 Each class should clearly do one thing, to clarify purpose and reduce mental burden.
+This is an extension of the simpler "functions should only do one thing" ethic, which is largely a good heuristic that reduces cognitive load.

-At least one of my classes is already breaking this rule by extending into new functionality.
+At least one of my classes is already bending Single Responsibility by handling varied functionality.
 `DrawBuffer` does more than simply manage a buffer.
 	It has a partial class extension where scaled vector graphics rendering code exists.
 	The partial class extension is my compromise on design quality.
 I feel pressure to release this tutorial soon.
 	But because I understand that it's bad to have a class responsible for many different problems, I separate these problem spaces with separate files.
 `MobileCircle` will also be responsible for a lot.
-It will be used for asteroids and for ammo pickups, with no additional subclassing.
+It will be used for asteroids and for ammo pickups, with no additional sub-classing.
 	You'll see how I do that with metadata and lambda expressions.
-I also break the Single Responsibility Principle to keep file and class count low, so it's easier to read my code, and easier to think about my project.
-`PolicyDrivenObjectPool` class could've been 3 classes, but I put it into one class and one file.
+The `PolicyDrivenObjectPool` class could've been 3 classes, but I put it into one class and one file, intentionally.
-`KeyInput` did break into multiple classes, because there are many conceptual units, and the `KeyDispatcher` part could enable more features in the future.
+`KeyInput` did break into multiple classes, because there are distinct conceptual units, and the `KeyDispatcher` part could enable more features in the future.
+Still, all of those related classes are in one file.

+Breaking the Single Responsibility Principle in this way keeps file and class count lower, so it's easier for me to read my code, and easier to think about my project.

 ### scene
 highlight 'O Open-Closed'